 • Individual outcomes - Quarterly outcomes monitoring information will be submitted by the Service Provider using an Excel workbook provided by the Council.
 The Service Provider will be expected to demonstrate how the Service supports Service Users to progress towards achieving their desired outcomes.
 This will include monitoring the number of Service Users progressing towards achievement of individual outcomes as well as case study examples, including but not limited to written stories and/or vlogs.
-The Service Provider will develop tools to record and monitor progress towards achieving individual outcomes at point of access, at regular intervals during Service delivery, at point of exit and three/six/ twelve months following planned exist from the Service.
+The Service Provider will develop tools to record and monitor progress towards achieving individual outcomes at point of access, at regular intervals during Service delivery and at point of exit from the Service.
 Outcomes are expected to be person centred based on the needs of the individual and therefore the outcomes below may not apply to everyone.